 Inability on the part of SARS to confirm correspondence was sent.

-(This applies to both manual correspondence "eFiler view" correspondence.)
+(This applies to both manual correspondence as well as "eFiler view" correspondence.)

 Where taxpayers allege that they did not receive correspondence from SARS, SARS simply responds by providing them with a copy of the letter but fails to provide proof that the correspondence was indeed sent to them on the specified date.
 It should be noted that the concern raised was previously only applicable to manual correspondence issued.